isomerpages/singapore-customs-old/index.md

             - title: Customs Forms & Service Links
               url: /eservices/customs-forms-and-service-links

-    - carousel:
+    - infopic:
+        title: OUR SERVICES
-       - title: Networked Trade Platform
+        subtitle: Networked Trade Platform
-         subtitle:
         description: Find out more about the NTP to advance your business and improve your trade operations.
+        button: Learn More
+        url: /businesses/national-single-window/networked-trade-platform
         image: /images/NTP.png
-         alt: Networked Trade Platform
-       - title: inSYNC Issue 56
-         subtitle:
-         description: inSYNC is a publication by Singapore Customs.
-We keep you updated on topics that impact the trading community.
-Read us to get vital news, pertinent insights, useful pointers, practical advice and more.
-         image: /images/inSYNC.png
-         alt: inSYNC Issue 56
-       - title: E-SERVICES
-         subtitle:
-         description: For information on forms, service links and our Customs@SG Mobile & Web Application.
-         image: /images/E-SERVICES.png
-         alt: E-SERVICES
+        alt:

     - resources:
         title: News and Media